Skip to main content

 Reflect Honestly ✍️

-If the item doesn’t feel right, write a short note about why—fit, style, or comfort.
-This helps you understand your evolving preferences and prevents future impulse buys.
+If the item still doesn’t feel right, write a brief note about why—whether it’s the fit, the style, or simply how it makes you feel.
+This reflection builds awareness of your preferences and helps reduce impulse purchases in the future.

 Repeat Weekly 🔄